godpeny/pages/main/src/blog-post.25.md

 $$
 It is equal to the expected information content of measurement of $X$.

-#### Bit(=Shannon)
-The shannon is a unit of information named after Claude Shannon, the founder of information theory.
-IEC 80000-13 defines the shannon as the information content associated with an event when the probability of the event occurring is ⁠$\frac{1}{2}$.
-It is as a unit of the information entropy of an event, which is defined as the expected value of the information content of the event.
-(i.e., the probability-weighted average of the information content of all potential events)

 #### Entorpy
 Entropy quantifies the amount of uncertainty involved in the value of a random variable or the outcome of a random process.